ObenaufLab/CaTCH/README.md

 This will compile a report using the *barcoding_results_template.Rmd* template.

 *IMPORTANT*
 Please provide full paths to the files and directories.
-On Linux systems, you can wrap the relative path in `$(realpath FILE)` to avoid typing it in.
+On Linux systems, you can wrap the relative path in the `realphath` command like this `$(realpath FILE)` to avoid typing the full path.

 #### Parameters: